GSA/fpki-guides/_announcements/03_google_ct.md

 ### 1. Will Google's use of CT in Chrome impact my agency's internal, only locally trusted CA TLS/SSL certificates?

 No. There will be no impact if you use your agency's internal, only locally trusted CA to issue TLS/SSL certificates to intranet sites.
-Chrome's CT enforcement will impact only those TLS/SSL certificates that validate to Federal Common Policy CA, whose certificate is currently distributed through operating system trust stores.
+Chrome's CT enforcement will impact only intranet sites whose TLS/SSL certificates validate to Federal Common Policy CA, whose certificate is currently distributed through operating system trust stores.

 ### 2. Why is Google enforcing CT in Chrome?